Skip to Main Content

 What camera systems do your drones carry?

-We operate platforms from DJI Inspire and Mavic series with integrated cameras to heavy-lift systems carrying RED Komodo, ARRI Mini, and Sony Venice cameras.
-Camera selection depends on your quality requirements, shot complexity, and budget.
+Our fleet runs from DJI Inspire and Mavic series with built-in cameras up to heavy-lift rigs carrying RED Komodo, ARRI Mini, and Sony Venice cameras.
+The camera we pick depends on your quality needs, how tricky the shot is, and your budget.

 Can you fly drones in Paris and other restricted areas?